While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 In order to best identify the piriformis syndrome exercises to avoid for your particular circumstances, you need to have some knowledge of what caused your piriformis syndrome in the first place.

-It is often possible to make an accurate assumption as to the cause of your piriformis syndrome.
+It is often possible to make an accurate assumption as to the cause of your piriformis syndrome, based on a few key facts that are relevant to your circumstances.

 For Office Workers

-If you spend 8 hours a day sitting in an office, count yourself as unfit and possibly overweight, chances are your sitting has contributed to the development of piriformis syndrome.
+If you spend 8 hours a day sitting in an office, or you count yourself as unfit and possibly overweight… chances are that your sitting has contributed to the development of piriformis syndrome.

-Spending prolonged periods of time sat down can cause a chronic compression on the sciatic nerve.
-Once aggravated, the sciatic nerve and piriformis can remain inflamed and tender for a long period of time unless the correct measures are taken to relieve that pressure.
+Spending prolonged periods of time sat down can cause a chronic compression on the sciatic nerve, in the area where it passes under the piriformis muscle.
+Once aggravated, the sciatic nerve and piriformis muscle can remain inflamed and tender for a long period of time unless the correct measures are taken to relieve that pressure.

 If you don’t sit for long periods of time but have developed piriformis syndrome, it isn’t likely that direct compression from sitting is the cause.

-This is often what causes a tight piriformis – the gluteals have become weak and the piriformis is having to do extra work, causing it to become fatigued and overworked.
+This is often what causes a tight piriformis – the gluteals have become weak and the piriformis is having to do extra work, causing it to become fatigued, overworked and tight.

 Fatigued and overworked muscles become tight and lose their strength capacity, and when this happens in the piriformis, it can cause piriformis syndrome.